 5. Swim a Thon.
 We have enough volunteers.
 Have a good chance hitting the $60k target.
 Carl will send receipts via email as soon as donation is received and then will send out paper versions as well.

 6. President’s Report (Jim).
 Jim met with representative from USA Swimming about the sexual predator stuff.
 They are pushing back on some of the media representation.
-The leader of SafeSport has resigned and they will evaluate this carefully.
+The leader of SafeSport has resigned and they will evaluate this position carefully.
 In meantime, he recommended that we go with a 3rd party trainer on the topic.

 Meeting adjourned at 9:06 PM.